zhou-1/COVISS-Lab-Research/README.md

 Part I. Real-time Fruit Flower Detection using a Cloud-based Architecture
 Part II.
 Django to let user draw the outline of image, after our image processing, show the objects and confidence

+# Goals
+No need for hand-writing labeling which is time-consumption and costs a lot.
+Within our project, we can label a lot of images with several traces.

 # Main Theories
 Part I.
 1.Thresholding the image into confidence foreground and background, uncertainty region; 2.Monte Carlo sampling of initial seeds; 3.Region Growing; 4.Majority voting and final classification